-Right now, summer seems far away.
-After all, there are three seasons to go - including winter for most North Americans.
-But for a typical family with kids, it’s actually the right time to do summer planning, particularly if the kids will be going to camp.
-Whether it’s making countless phone calls, sitting online for hours, or simply waiting in a registration line, getting things organized for camp can be a challenge.
-The answer, of course, is to start early and do all of the right homework.
+Summer may seem far away, but it’s never too early to start your family’s summer planning, especially if that involves the kids going away to camp.
+Whether it’s making countless phone calls, sitting online for hours or simply filling out all of the registration forms, getting things organized for summer overnight camp can be a challenge.
+The answer to that challenge is to start early and do all of the right homework.

 Beyond searching on the Internet, a personal phone call to the camp, and even the camp director, is quite appropriate.
-Actually, good camps will insist on this type of one-on-one communication in an effort to get to know the parents, while relating the qualities and values of the camp.
-Open communication can also address any special needs that a child might have.
-And finally, it’s critical to have a good match - children that love athletics and sports won’t relate well to performing arts.
+Many quality sleepaway camps will even insist on this type of one-on-one communication.
+It allows the camp to get to know the parents and share the qualities and values of the camp.
+Open communication can also address any special needs that a child might have and to determine whether or not the camp can support them.

-Not to forget, an early start on camp planning will also benefit the kids.
+Finally, an early start to camp planning will also benefit the kids.
 For some, it’s certainly an opportunity to slowly lessen the fears of overnight camp.
 For others, it’s really something to look forward to.
 And for the parents doing the planning, it’s another item to strike off the “to do” list.